These curriculum guides have been written to assist teachers for the Advanced Placement Computer Science Principles course.

 Programming is a creative process that enables problem solving, human expression and creation of knowledge.
 It uses mathematical and logical concepts and is facilitated by appropriate abstractions.
 Programs are developed and used by people, and they are written to execute algorithms.

 The internet pervades modern computing.
 It is a network of autonomous systems.
 Characteristics of the Internet and the systems built on it influence their use.
 Cybersecurity is an important concern for the Internet and those systems.

 Computing affects communication, interaction and cognition.
 It enables innovation in nearly every field and has both beneficial and harmful effects.
 Computing is situated within economic, social and cultural contexts.

 The AP CSP curriculum framework allows flexibility for projects and course units to address multiple concepts in one unit.
-We provide a guide for some common combinations and recommendations for implementation to achieve multiple learning objectives with the required level of competency.

 The learning objectives (including the essential knowledge statements and computational thinking practices) will be the targets of assessment for the AP Computer Science Principles course.
 This assessment comprises two parts: the through-course AP assessment and the end-of-course AP Exam.
 The through-course assessment involves completion of two performance tasks.

 Students will select and investigate a computing innovation that has had, or has the potential to have, a significant impact, both beneficial and harmful, on society, economy, or culture.
 8 classroom hours

 Students will develop a program on a topic that interests them.
 12 classroom hours